knightazura/ghost-sdk/App-Ideas.md

 * I want to display comment_count in the admin UI
 * I want to provide post-level configuration for comments
 * I want to register dashboard widgets

+#### Lifecycle

+The app gets added to the filesystem and marked as active.
+This causes the app to be installed, which means that the custom 'shortname' setting is registered with the database with a default value of null.
+Because the shortname is null, there should be no impact at this stage - filters and helpers are not registered.
+User visits the app settings screen, enters their shortname and presses save This causes the app to register its filters and helpers, as they are now usable.
+Any restarts of Ghost will cause the app to be reactivated, and activating will now trigger filters and helpers to be registered because the shortname is now present